Paula Rego Museum

 Paula Rego studied at the Slade School of Art in London from 1952 to 1956.
 She moved from Portugal to the UK permanently in 1976.

-One of the many paintings of Paula Rego above, who died in June 2022 in London but left her legacy to Cascais.
+Paula Rego died in June 2022 in London but left her legacy to Cascais.

 Eduardo Souto de Moura designed the Casa das Historias.
 Apart from the gallery there is a shop to the left which sells Rego’s books and other gift items.
 A cafe overlooks the landscaped gardens.